🇯🇵 日本語 | 🇺🇸 English

 double avg = (double)a / b; // -> 3.500000 (OK)

-Integer / integer truncates the fraction.
+Integer divided by integer truncates the fractional part.
 Cast one side to double.

 Operator precedence